DSamuelHodge/HR-RPPG-Swift/Research/Single_lead_ECG_from_vPPG.md

 The steps for Single-lead ECG synthesis from video-PPG provided by the authors are as follows: https://www.nature.com/articles/s41598-023-45933-3#Sec34

-Sure, here is a summary of the section "Single-lead ECG synthesis from video-PPG" from the article "Your smartphone could act as a pulse-oximeter and as a single-lead ECG":

 The section describes a novel method for synthesizing a single-lead electrocardiogram (ECG) from video-photoplethysmography (vPPG) signals obtained using a smartphone camera.
 The method utilizes a deep learning approach based on a discrete cosine transform (DCT) and a feedforward neural network (FNN).

 The DCT-FNN method first extracts pulse rate (PR) and pulse volume (PV) information from the vPPG signal.
 The PV information is then transformed into the frequency domain using the DCT.
 The DCT coefficients are then fed into the FNN, which learns to map the DCT coefficients to the corresponding ECG signal.